GetOcean/ocean-public-docs/wifi-setup-tool.md

 Would you like to setup your WiFi?
 [Y/n]:
 ```

-Type `Y` to move to the next step, where available networks will automatically be scanned:
+Type `Y` to move to the next step, where available networks will automatically be scanned.

 ### Step 2: Choose a Network